Ashley Tisdale: Artistry

-Musical style

 Tisdale's music, which is predominantly considered pop, has included ballads, dance-pop, hip hop, and rock influences.
 Boys, heartbreak, and relationship breakups are common themes in Tisdale's songs.
 She defined her music career as a way to connect herself with the fans and to inspire them.
 She claimed that, while Headstrong (2007) allowed her to "learn [herself] as an artist", with her second album, Guilty Pleasure (2009), she knew exactly what she wanted to do as an artist.
 Tisdale has named many influences on her musical career, including Christina Aguilera, Michael Jackson, Lady Gaga, Pat Benatar, Pink, Katy Perry, Kelly Clarkson, Led Zeppelin, and AC/DC.
 Tisdale said that "almost anything" inspires her, but she is mainly inspired by female pop singers.
 She often co-writes the songs she records; for her debut album Headstrong, she had writing credits in four songs, while she co-wrote five tracks for her album Guilty Pleasure.
 The songs in which she has songwriting credits are often personal.
 In 2009, while discussing the songs she co-wrote for her second studio album, Tisdale said that "a lot of the songs on the album [were] about survival and staying strong" and that she wanted those songs to be "a statement and a reflection of what [she went] through over the past year and how [she has] grown up."
 She named the song "What If" as the most personal song she co-wrote for Guilty Pleasure.
-She discussed the death of her grandfather in the song "You're Always Here", which she wrote with her husband French.
+She discussed the death of her grandfather in the song "You're Always Here", which she wrote with her husband, Christopher French.